 For more information on capacitors and capacitance, click on the link given below.

-Series Combination of Capacitors
+Series Combination Of Capacitors

 When the capacitors are connected in the form of series combination, the capacitance in total is less than the individual capacitances of the series capacitors.
 If one, two or number of capacitors are connected in the series form, the overall effect is the single or equivalent capacitor which has the total sum of the spacings between the plates of the individual capacitors.
 The increase in the plate spacing results in the decreased capacitance, with all the other factors remaining unchanged.

 The series combination of capacitors is as shown in the above figure.
 Thus, the total capacitance of the series combination of capacitors is less than the individual capacitances of the capacitors.
-The formula to calculate the total capacitance of the series combination of capacitors is in the same form as that for calculating the parallel combination of resistances.
+The formula to calculate the total capacitance of the series combination capacitors is in the same form as that for calculating the parallel combination of resistances.
 The figure below shows the formula to calculate the total capacitance of capacitors connected in series.

 Capacitors in Series Equation

 When adding the series capacitors, the reciprocal ( 1/C ) of all the individual capacitors are added together ( just like the resistors in the parallel combination ) instead of capacitances themselves.
-The total value of the capacitors in form of series combination equals to the reciprocal of the sum of the reciprocal of their individual capacitances.
+The total value of the capacitors in the form of series combination equals the reciprocal of the sum of the reciprocal of their individual capacitances.

 Remember in the series combination circuit of the capacitor, there is only one path for the flow of electric current.
 The number of electrons discharging from the bottom will have the same number of electrons from the top, thus increasing the capacitance.